ferrandi/PandA-bambu/examples/python-bindings/README.txt

 Here it is used python 2.7 but it should work also with python 3.4.
 The only thing that matters is that the user passes the correct include directories and link options as extra testbench options.
-Note that everything included in the --testbench-extra-gcc-options is passed to the compiler when it creates the executable used to create the testbench memory initialization values and the software traces used for discrepancy analysis.
+Note that everything included in the --testbench-extra-cc-options is passed to the compiler when it creates the executable used to create the testbench memory initialization values and the software traces used for discrepancy analysis.
 These flags are not passed to bambu when it builds the intermediate